Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleRequestMethodConditionObject.md

 RequestMethod
 ```

-Create an in-memory object for AzureCDN DeliveryRuleRequestMethodCondition.
+Create an in-memory object for AzureCDN DeliveryRuleRequestMethodCondition

 ## PARAMETERS